nikmy/MARMI/README.md

 template <data_t>
 class ResourceManager
 ```
-Resource manager interface - main class of this project.
+Resource manager - the main class of this project.
 ```c++
 ResourceManager
 (